-Born in 1837, Olive Oatman was one of seven siblings.
-Her parents, Roys and Mary Ann Oatman, were Mormon and raised all of their children in the Church of Jesus Christ of Latter-day Saints.
+Born on September 7, 1837, Olive Ann Oatman was one of seven siblings.
+Her parents — Royce and Mary Ann Oatman — were Mormon and raised all of their children in the Church of Jesus Christ of Latter-day Saints.

 When the group reached New Mexico, it split into two with half of the train going north through Santa Fe, and the other half going south through Tucson.

-The Oatmans however, determined to meet up with Brewster and the rest of the original group, soldiered on.
+The Oatmans however, were determined to meet up with Brewster and the rest of the original group, and soldiered on.

 Their determination to travel alone would be their downfall.